 The AMD-103 detector and the wireless detectors assigned to 24-h zones, i.e. always armed, are in active mode at all times.
-For most detectors, you can enable the ALWAYS ACTIVE option (see: "Settings of ABAX 2 / ABAX system wireless devices" p.
+Also other wireless detectors can always operate in active mode, if the ALWAYS ACTIVE option is enabled for them (see: "Parameters and options of ABAX system wireless devices" p.
 55).

-According to the EN50131-3 standard all ABAX 2 / ABAX Hold-Up devices must be always in active mode.
+According to the EN50131-3 standard all ABAX system Hold-Up devices must be always in active mode.

+Batteries ensure approx. 3 years operation of the detectors, assuming that the detectors are in passive state for part of that period and the RESPONSE PERIOD is 12 seconds.
+A longer response period (24 or 36 seconds) means extension of the battery life time.
 The battery life time in the detectors switched permanently into the active mode is shorter than in those which are periodically switched to the passive mode.
-However, if the specific character of a detector or its installation place is such that the number of alarms is low, switching the detector permanently into the active mode will not have a significant effect on the battery life.
+However, if the specific character of a detector or its installation place is such that the number of violations is low, switching the detector permanently into the active mode will not adversely affect the battery life time.

-ABAX 2 / ABAX wireless sirens
+ABAX wireless sirens